 Summer Jar 2016 has 30 more ideas (I think only a couple are repeats) and a lot are geared toward my Youngest son who loves to make crafts: 2016 Summer Jar Printable

-NOTE: Some of my ideas need expansion so I will give more details below, plus links where needed.
+NOTE: Some of my ideas need expansion so I will give more details below, plus links where needed on the Summer Jar Suggestions Page.
+You can find that link below.

 summer boredom busters